+Abstract

-Abstract - ISO Guide 25, General Requirements for the Competence of Testing and Calibration Laboratories requires the collection and reporting of various information about instruments calibrated by a metrology laboratory.
-Many Metrology Laboratories are using personal computers (PCs) connected to increase productivity and collect and report information required by the standards.
+ISO Guide 25, General Requirements for the Competence of Testing and Calibration Laboratories requires the collection and reporting of various information about instruments calibrated by a metrology laboratory.
+Many Metrology Laboratories are using software to increase productivity and collect and report information.

-This paper discuses PC based tools to assist in the collection and reporting calibration information required by ISO17025 such as estimates of measurement uncertainty, calibration certificates, and calibration reports.
+This paper discusses PC based tools to assist in the collection and reporting calibration information required by ISO17025, such as estimates of measurement uncertainty, calibration certificates, and calibration reports.
 Shown are examples using commercial Calibration and Asset Management software.